mhum/pia-torrent-updater/README.md

 RPC_TRUE/FALSE   ---If rpc authenication is enabled for transmission.
 Set to true or false RPC_USERNAME     ---Transmission rpc username RPC_PASSWORD     ---Transmission rpc password
+PIA_URL          ---Url for fetching port from PIA.
+Can normally be left as is.
 ```

 ## Running